 “I stayed at Amu House for five days.
 Even though there were daily problems with the island generators, and the heat/humidity were high, I enjoyed my stay.
 Amu House has a good staff.
 They are accommodating and polite.
 Michael was especially helpful and friendly.
 The rates are far better than those in Shella.
 Three hundred dollars a night is no bargain at Peponi even if they do have their own generators.”

 Life in Lamu is not for anyone who thinks that camping out should be no more inconvenient than the Holiday Inn.
 What Lamu offers that is unique in all the world, is a chance to walk the streets of antiquity, to hear the prayer calls, see the children playing in the streets, and to watch the dhows on the channel.
 The breezes and views on the roof of Amu House are the best.
-Being in the streets at the time of break fast during Rhamadan is to be in another world, but it feels like a dream, a movie, or a time warp.
+Being in the streets at the time of breakfast during Ramadan is to be in another world, but it feels like a dream, a movie, or a time warp.
 I would return in a minute.
-The sights and sounds and smells are assaulting (donkey do and pee, particularly), and acceptable all at the same time.
+The sights and sounds and smells are assaulting (donkey poop and pee, particularly), and acceptable all at the same time.
 It is a third world environment, and the people have a completely different lifestyle.
 They enveloped me with respect and curiosity.
 I learned much about myself spiritually and emotionally.
-Email: email@example.com

 Diamond Beach Village is located on Mandu which is the sister Island of Lamu.
-This lodge is located right on the beach front with amazing views of the open ocean, Lamu island, Shella village and dhows sailing past.
+This lodge is located right on the beach front with amazing views of the open ocean, Lamu island, Shella village and dhows sailing by.
 For more information including photographs please visit their website: www.diamondbeachvillage.com

 New Lamu Palace Hotel is located in the heart of Lamu right next to the waterfront.
 This 3-story hotel is easily recognized from the white washed walls, the archways and the small concrete stubs the line the wall of the 3rd story rooftop.